Badger-Finance/badger-rewards/README.md

         old_functionality()
 ```

-After succesful release consider removing `NEW_FLAG` and the code also
+After succesful release consider removing `NEW_FLAG`, as well as the wrapper and old functionality.